Carbatrol sustained-release capsulesPronunciation

 Carbatrol sustained-release capsules may rarely cause serious and sometimes fatal skin reactions.
 Contact your doctor at once if you develop red, swollen, blistered, or peeling skin with or without fever; rash; or ulcers or sores in the mouth.
 The risk of this reaction may be greater in Asian patients.
 Asian patients may need to have a blood test before they start Carbatrol sustained-release capsules to determine whether they have a greater risk of developing a severe skin reaction.

-Carbatrol sustained-release capsules is used for:
+Carbatrol sustained-release capsules are used for:

 Treating certain types of seizures.
 It is also used to treat severe pain of the jaw or cheek caused by a facial nerve problem (trigeminal neuralgia).
 It may also be used for other conditions as determined by your doctor.

-Carbatrol sustained-release capsules is an anticonvulsant.
+Carbatrol sustained-release capsules are an anticonvulsant.
 It works to control seizures by blocking certain nerve impulses in the brain.
 It works to treat trigeminal neuralgia by altering nerve impulses in certain facial nerves, which relieves pain.